 Aside from Van Castle and Akdamar Island, one of the main things to do in Van is to visit one of its Cat Houses, or Kedi Evi.
 Van is home to its own unique breed of cats known for their different colored eyes!

 The more respected of the two Kedi Evis is situated near Van Yuzuncu Yil Universitesi, several kilometers northwest of the city.
 Much easier to reach, however, is the Cat House on Melen Cd., in between the castle and the city center.

 This is the one I visited, but was disappointed to see the cats appear rather dirty and distressed.
 No staff were present for awhile, and then two random guys showed up and started smoking near the cats.
 It turned out they did indeed work there!
 I quickly left, and would advise cat lovers to visit the more well-known Kedi Evi instead.

 If you’re visiting Van and looking for some more ancient archaeological sites, there are two additional castles you can visit in a single day.
 There’s Hoşap, a Byzantine castle not far from the border with Iran, and Çavuştepe, yet another Urartian fortress.
-Stay tuned for the guide.
+Click here to learn more about both.

 Van can be reached in a number of ways.